Milton-Nogueira/R_practice/README.md

  It's clear from the plots that people who smoke have the biggest costs, regardless of age or BMI.

+ The target variable wer normalized with a log transformation while the variables were rescaled in order to be in the interval [0,1].

- Splitting the model into 80% train, 20% test we obtained an R² = 0.784, so around 78% of the variability observed in the response variable is explained by the regression model.
+ Splitting the model into 80% train, 20% test and applying the model we obtained an R² = 0.784, so around 78% of the variability observed in the response variable is explained by the regression model.

 The Mean absolute percentage error (MAPE) of this approach was 3.21%.